 Below is a quick summary of the maximum rate limits for long code MMS:

 |Long Code limit type||MMS Messages per Second (MPS)|

 Long code phone number rate limit: A customer with a total of 8 Twilio long code phone numbers on a single Account SID would have a maximum rate of 8 long code MMS messages per second.

-Twilio Account SID rate limit: A customer with a total of 30 Twilio long code phone numbers on a specific Account SID would have a maximum rate of 25 long code MMS messages per second.
+Twilio Account SID rate limit: A customer with a total of 75 Twilio long code phone numbers on their account would have a maximum rate of 50 long code MMS messages per second.

-Notice: These rate limits describe the rate at which long code MMS messages will be processed and sent to carrier networks.
+Notice: These rate limits describe the maximum rate at which long code MMS messages will be processed and sent to carrier networks.
 This is not an SLA for delivery speed.
-Multiple factors, including traffic congestion, downstream carrier issues, and individual device behavior, may impact the actual delivery rate.
+Twilio does not guarantee 50 MPS throughput for long code MMS at all times – 50 MPS is a maximum, and average throughput may differ.
+Multiple factors, including traffic congestion, downstream carrier issues, and individual device behavior, may impact the actual delivery speed.

 MMS Rate Limiting for Short Codes

-Twilio currently does not impose a rate limit on short code MMS messaging.
-However, downstream carrier capacity may limit MMS throughput at extremely high-volume sending.
+Twilio currently imposes a 40 MPS limit on short code MMS messaging.
+However, downstream carrier capacity may limit MMS throughput.